 Master of Arts

-Students must complete thirty-six semester hours of coursework, including a prescribed number of hours in core coursework, professional development, and supporting coursework.
-As part of the thirty-six hours, students must complete a two-part Master’s Report that consists of African and African Diaspora Studies 397R and 398R.
+Students must complete 36 semester hours of coursework, including a prescribed number of hours in core coursework, professional development, and supporting coursework.
+As part of the 36 hours, students must complete a two-part Master’s Report that consists of African and African Diaspora Studies 397R and 398R.
 African and African Diaspora Studies 398R must be taken in the final semester of program enrollment.
 Core coursework explores the theoretical and methodological foundations of black studies.
 Additional information about the Program of Work is available from the department.

 Doctor of Philosophy

-To be admitted to candidacy for the doctoral degree, all PhD candidates must pass qualifying examinations.
+To advance to candidacy for the doctoral degree, all PhD candidates must pass qualifying examinations.
 Upon successful completion of the PhD coursework and qualifying examinations, students may apply to advance to doctoral candidacy and register for dissertation hours.
 The dissertation culminates in an original body of scholarly, independent research demonstrating the candidate's expertise in a selected area of concentration.
 In consultation with their faculty adviser, who serves as dissertation committee chair, the candidate selects a dissertation committee, including at least four committee members.
 At least three members of the full dissertation committee must be members of the AADS GSC, and at least one member of the committee must be from an outside department or program.
-More information about the doctoral coursework requirements, foreign language requirement, qualifying examinations, and dissertation process is available from the department.
+More information about the doctoral coursework requirements, qualifying examinations, and dissertation process is available from the department.